gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

 ![Elena](/assets/img/articles/5-Elena-ts-stance.gif)

 That motion alone is a whopping 58 frames.
 All hand drawn.
 Rather lovely, isn’t it?
-Street Fighter 3: Third Strike was released in the Arcade and the Dreamcast, where hardware was powerful enough to handle the larger imagery.
+Street Fighter 3: Third Strike was released in the Arcade and on the Dreamcast, where hardware was powerful enough to handle the larger imagery.
 Back in the SNES era, things were a little more constrained.
 But that’s all part of the charm.

 ## Animating Link